-Directive type Operation Directive.
-This directive takes effect when you use any Version Manager
+Operation Directive.
+This directive takes effect when you use any Version Manager command.

-Syntax WorkDir = path_name
+WorkDir = path name

-Default The default WorkDir is the current working directory.
+The default WorkDir is the current working directory.

-■ You can store temporary files on a RAM disk to increase Version Manager performance when running under DOS.

-If you are using a Version Manager File Server, do not set WorkDir to a directory that is mapped to the file server.
+- You can store temporary files on a RAM disk to increase Version Manager performance when running under DOS. - If you are using a Version Manager File Server, do not set WorkDir to a directory that is mapped to the file server.

-For information about See Using directives "Configuration Files" on page 115 Other directives "Using Directives" on page 109 archives inadvertent deletion or modification.
+For information about See Using directives "Configuration Files" on page 111 Other directives "Using Directives" on page 105